Kenneth Simonds: Life

 He began his career in 1958 at IBM and was the youngest IBM manager when promoted to Green Bay, Wisconsin.
 He left IBM in 1975 to become an executive with Amdahl Corporation, starting as vice president of Western operations in 1975.
 He was promoted in 1976 to Vice President of Product Support and Services and promoted in 1979 to Senior Vice President of U.S. Operations.
 In 1981, he was promoted to Executive Vice President and Chief Operating Officer where he would stay until briefly going into retirement in 1984.
-He was a member of the team which had led Amdahl from no revenue in 1975 to $800 million dollars in revenue in 1984.
+He was a member of the team which had led Amdahl from no revenue in 1975 to $800 million in revenue in 1984.
 He left retirement a year later, going to work for Teradata in 1985 as chief executive officer.
 He stayed with Teradata, through its initial public offering in 1987 and sale to NCR Corporation in 1991 for $250 million.
 He retired shortly after that.